Serenaise/Best_Gray_CSCI2270_FinalProject/README.md

 Katherine Best and Kathryn Gray

 Open Issues/Bugs
-Collision count remains unchanged when items are deleted The find code should check for valid input and the delete code may not be working correctly.
+Collision count remains unchanged when items are deleted and the delete code does not seem to be working.
+Find does not check for invalid input.